-The base salaries paid to our named executive officers during fiscal 2020 are set forth in the "Fiscal 2020 Summary Compensation Table" below.
+The base salaries actually paid to our Named Executive Officers during fiscal 2021 are set forth in the "Fiscal 2021 Summary Compensation Table" below.

-Cash Bonuses
+Annual Cash Bonuses

-We use our Employee Incentive Compensation Plan, a cash bonus plan, to motivate employees selected by the compensation committee, including our Named Executive Officers, to achieve our annual business goals.
-Our Employee Incentive Compensation Plan allows our compensation committee to provide cash incentive awards to employees selected by our compensation committee, including our Named Executive Officers, based upon performance goals established by our compensation committee.
-Pursuant to the Employee Incentive Compensation Plan, our compensation committee, in its sole discretion, establishes a target award for each executive and a bonus pool for the executives as a group, with actual awards payable from such bonus pool, with respect to the applicable performance period.
-For fiscal 2020, the Employee Incentive Compensation Plan included semi-annual performance periods with semi-annual award payouts after the end of the first six-month period (that is, the period from August 1, 2019 through January 31, 2020), and, then again, after the end of the fiscal year (that is, the period from February 1, 2020 through July 31, 2020).
-In the case of Mr. Rajic, pursuant to the terms of his

-Employment Offer Letter, he was eligible to receive quarterly award payouts under the Employee Incentive Compensation Plan.
+We use our Employee Incentive Compensation Plan, a cash bonus plan, to motivate employees selected by the compensation committee, including our Named Executive Officers (except for our CEO), to achieve our annual business goals.
+Pursuant to the Employee Incentive Compensation Plan, our compensation committee, in its sole discretion, establishes a target award for each executive and a bonus pool for the executives as a group, with actual awards payable from the bonus pool, with respect to the applicable performance period.
+For fiscal 2021, the Employee Incentive Compensation Plan included semi-annual performance periods with semi-annual award payouts after the end of the first six-month period (the period from August 1, 2020 through January 31, 2021), and, then again, after the end of the fiscal year (the period from February 1, 2021 through July 31, 2021).
+Pursuant to the terms of his Employment Offer Letter, Mr. Rajic was eligible to receive quarterly award payouts under the Employee Incentive Compensation Plan.